March 30, 2018

 Eye twitching, or a spasm of the eye or the eyelid, while annoying, is common and usually is not a sign of a serious health or medical condition.
 Typically attributed to a number of common causes, eye twitching can be addressed, but it is important to first understand what the condition is and why it happens.

 Eye twitching, or myokymia, is a series of muscle spasms occurring in the lower eyelid.
 As mentioned earlier, most of these muscle contractions are not serious and rarely affect your vision.
 If you’ve experienced eye twitching, you know that it tends to come and go; however, sometimes the condition can last several days, weeks, and in extreme cases, even several months.

 There are several triggers that contribute to eye twitching, including:

 Fortunately, most of the triggers that contribute to eyelid twitches or eye twitching are caused by external factors that can easily be addressed by making lifestyle-related changes; consider the following suggestions:

 Eye strain often occurs when there is a need for eyeglasses or a change in eyeglass prescription strength.
 Eye strain, even very minor eye strain, can stress the eye and cause the eyelid to spasm.
-The same can occur when spending an extended amount of time in from on a computer, phone, or other digital device.
+The same can occur when spending an extended amount of time in from on a computer, phone, or other digital devices.